-Successful results and long life of your VITOMATIC I depend largely on proper care and correct operation.
+Successful results and long life of your VITOMATIC II depend largely on proper care and correct operation.

 - Therefore always handle the camera gently, and never use force.
 In particular, protect the camera against hard knocks, and do not drop it.
 If you travel by car, do not keep the camera in the glove compartment or on the rear parcel ledge.
-In the long run such a "vibration test" will not do the built-in photoelectric exposure meter any good. - For cleaning the lens use only a soft fluffless cloth.
-However first remove coarse particles of grit (or sand at the seaside) carefully with a soft sable brush.
-Finger marks or other traces of grease on the lens surface can be removed with a piece of coton wool moistened with pure alcohol or ether. - In the case of any trouble consult your photo dealer, or post the camera to the Voigtländer agent in your country or to the Service Department, Voigtländer A. G., Braunschweig, Western Germany.
+In the long run such a "vibration test" will not do any good to the built-in photoelectric exposure meter. - For cleaning the lens use only a soft fluffless cloth.
+However, first remove coarse particles of grit (or sand at the seaside) carefully with a soft sable brush.
+Finger marks or other traces of grease on the lens surface can be removed with a piece of cotton wool moistened with pure alcohol or ether. - In the case of any trouble consult your photo dealer, or post the camera to the Voigtländer agent in your country or to the

-We guarantee this camera according to present-day standards of technical perfection against defects due to faulty material and workmanship.
-Should any such defects become apparent in use, they will be rectified free of charge by our agencies and authorized repair shops throughout the world if the claim is made within a reasonable time after purchase.
+Service Department, Voigtländer A. G., Braunschweig, Western Germany.

-We cannot entertain claims for further damages, consequential or otherwise, or for the free repair of faults due to incorrect handling or storage.
+We guarantee this camera against defects due to faulty materials or workmanship according to present-day standards of technical perfection.
+Should any such defects become apparent, they will be rectified free of charge if the claim is made within a reasonable period after purchase.
+We cannot entertain claims for further damages, consequential or otherwise, or for the free repair of faults due to incorrect handling or storage